Ivan-Montes/auth-and-user/README.md

 #### Main operations

-You can use [grpcurl](https://github.com/fullstorydev/grpcurl) to call gRPC services by selecting the appropriate port. <u>Since the port is random, you will need to adjust the examples accordingly</u>.
+You can use [grpcurl](https://github.com/fullstorydev/grpcurl) to call gRPC services by selecting the appropriate port. **Since the port is random, you will need to adjust the examples accordingly**.
 The main operations in the project are managed by `the-grpc-opinator` microservice, so the following commands are for it.
 Remember to request and update the token too.

 ```
 - Category endpoint examples